Washington street lights & signals 311 requests

 Source & provenance

 Counts on this page are derived from Washington’s official open 311 data feed, covering January 2021 through April 13, 2026.
-Category assignment uses a hand-curated mapping from the city’s raw service types to a normalized cross-city category.
+Category assignment uses an AI-generated mapping from the city’s raw service types to a normalized cross-city category.
 View the underlying dataset at maps2.dcgis.dc.gov.